 It took her longer than usual to get ready.
 The blouse was her problem.
 At the bottom, it had small buttons.
 At the top, it fastened with pegs and loops.
 She could feel that she hadn't gotten the buttons to work.
-She could clasp the top half.
-She knew the bottom wasn't right.
 After a while, she gave up, exhausted, and sat on the bed.

 She sat long enough to catch her breath, then stood to try again.
 This time she could hardly feel the buttons, much less fit them into their buttonholes.

 Exasperated with herself, she sat back down.
 In a minute, her oldest child appeared at the bedroom door.
 Not long ago, she would have found it humiliating to need help to get dressed.
-Now she was merely glad that someone had come over early.
+Now she was merely glad that someone was here.

 "How suspicious," she said.
 Once more, she helped herself to the stool in the kitchen.
 Younger women had taken over the details anyway.